MarkRoy8888/CarND-Project-3-Traffic-Sign-Classifier/README.md

 As a first step, I decided to convert the images to grayscale because ...

 1.I just process the image normalize the images for learning speed.
-2.I didn't grayscaling, because in my opinion the sign's color is useful.
+2.I didn't gray-scaling, because in my opinion the sign's color is useful.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.